gszxaxa/_VST_/README.md

-Learning C++ through making a VST plugin.
+Learning C++ by making a VST plugin.